3 Reasons Why SaaS Application Performance Matters

 To give a first-hand perspective on what performance means to a leading SaaS vendor, and why it matters, here’s a short video from HubSpot’s Jim O’Neill (CIO) and Mike Volpe (CMO).

 HubSpot’s all-in-one marketing software helps more than 10,000 companies in 56 countries attract leads and convert them into customers.
-With 100,000 users of its software ultimately delivering content to and engaging with millions of visitors, HubSpot has put a great deal of effort into building scale and performance into their app and infrastructure.
+With 100,000 users of its software ultimately delivering content to and engaging with millions of visitors, HubSpot has put a great deal of effort into building scale and performance into its app and infrastructure.

 Improving Your SaaS App: Next Steps